 What is an Administrative Assistant?

-Many of the same tasks as a secretary are performed an administrative assistant, including typing, filing, answering phones, and taking notes at meetings.
+Many of the same tasks as a secretary are performed by an administrative assistant, including typing, filing, answering phones, and taking notes at meetings.
 He or she may also be in charge of an office’s logistics, collaborate with supervisors on important projects, and supervise secretaries.
 Although no formal education is required for this job, executive assistants and those in specialized fields may require additional training.

 responsibilities